 Income from labor helps build long-term wealth in the form of homeownership, retirement savings and other investments.
 But as workers, Black Americans remain concentrated in low-wage jobs and underrepresented in high-paying professions.
 This reality, compounded over generations, spills over into other aspects of Black economic life, limiting consumption, entrepreneurship and homeownership.
 And since household wealth aggregates into community wealth, this undermines Black neighborhoods, often manifesting in underperforming schools that do not prepare the next generation to advance.

 Looking closer at the labor market, we find that gaps exist across industries and geographies and on the pathways to advancement within individual firms.
 Black workers are concentrated in low-wage roles, like security guards, bus drivers and nursing assistants, and underrepresented in higher-paying occupations, like law and medicine.
 What's more, they are paid less than White workers on average within the same occupational categories, especially in managerial and leadership roles.
-Adding all this up, we estimate the Aggregate wage disparity in the United States amounts to about $220 billion a year.
+Adding all this up, we estimate the aggregate wage disparity in the United States amounts to about $220 billion a year.

 Yet while the gaps are significant, our research leaves us with a strong conviction that they can be closed.